Javadyakuza/TIP3-Docs/Deployments/External/burn.md

 <span :class="EIPdis"  >

-:::danger
+:::warning

 - Notice that if the `Notify` parameter be true for the transaction, the change will be sent back to the sender accounts `tokenWallet` contract !!\
   So if you want the change back into your `account contract` leave the Notify `unchecked` !!

 :::